4. Data and Functionality

 import refined.auto._

-we can construct valid values at compiletime and get a compile error if the provided value does not meet the requirements
+we can construct valid values at compiletime and get an error if the provided value does not meet the requirements

 scala> val sam: String Refined NonEmpty = "Sam"